 Not too much, because we will be able to use the cable car to climb, which is located very close to our accommodations.
 It is ideally placed and will allow us easy access to many areas of study.
 This means that the participants will often have the descent to do, which is the easiest and the most fun part!
 But that will also depend, of course, on the participants; the most motivated participants will be able to choose sportier itineraries if they wish, without the beginner participants being obliged to follow them (and this is thanks to our high rate of supervision).

 3) Will we see all the big animals (chamois, deer, ermines…)

 From one week to the next, we will not necessarily see them all.
 We will look for their tracks and clues and study their habits, but these animals remain wild and therefore sometimes difficult to see.
 During lookouts, we will certainly see some; we may be able to surprise others during the day, but nothing is ever guaranteed in wild nature!

 Ecosystems - Population Biology - Presence indicators - Terrestrial mammals - Animal tracking - Traces of animals - Quantitative analysis - Qualitative analysis - Food chains - Biotope - Behavior - Adaptation strategies - Transects - Cartography - Mammalogy - Natural environments - Biodiversity inventories - Counting

-Topographic map - Binoculars - Field magnifying glass - Binocular loupe - Photographic trap - GPS - Identification key - Compass - Impression mould - Sampling boxes - Field notebook - Identification and extension guides - Snowshoes - Telescope
+Topographic map - Binoculars - Field magnifying glass - Binocular loupe - Photographic trap - GPS - Identification keys - Compasses - Impression mould - Sampling boxes - Field notebook - Identification and popular-science guides - Snowshoes - Telescope

 Ask a question